 Participants will complete a battery of self-report questionnaires, assessing emotional dysregulation (including SRD, the primary endpoint), childhood adversity, anxiety, depression, and premenstrual symptoms.

-A momentary ecological evaluation protocol will be proposed between visits V1 and V4 in order to assess the emotional and symptomatic dynamics in a context of daily life.
-During two menstrual cycles, subjects will be invited, via their smartphone, to take daily semi-random readings (indicated by SMS) of their subjective (4 times/day), but also spontaneous emotional experiences
+A momentary ecological assessment protocol will be proposed between the inclusion visit and the end-of-protocol visit in order to evaluate emotional and symptomatic dynamics in a daily life context.
+For two menstrual cycles, subjects will be invited, via their smartphone, to make daily recordings (prompted by SMS) of their subjective emotional experiences (3 times/day).

-The links between emotional dysregulation and premenstrual dysphoric symptoms in autistic women compared to women with borderline personality disorder and women without a diagnosed psychiatric disorder (healthy volunteers).
+The links between emotional dysregulation and premenstrual dysphoric symptoms in autistic women compared to women with borderline personality disorder, women with premenstrual dysphoric disorder compared to women without a diagnosed psychiatr

-Comparison between groups (autistic people, people with BPD, people without disorders) of the intensity of ED assessed using self-report questionnaires according to the phase of the menstrual cycle (follicular phase, luteal phase and late luteal phase).
+Comparison between groups (autistic people, people with BPD, people with PMDD, people without disorder) of the intensity of EA assessed using self-questionnaires according to the phase of the menstrual cycle (follicular phase, luteal phase, and late luteal phase)

 Time frame: 3 months